 In Place Mineral Extraction operations deliver a range of benefits including lower costs for mine development, processing plant, infrastructure, permitting and reclamation.
 In Place Mineral Extraction enables production to start at low capital cost and then a modular increase in production, as well as very flexible production capacity.

-One of Group 11’s founding companies, Golden Predator Mining Corp., developed a mobile batch Secondary Recovery Unit (SRU™) to replace the smelting process in the recovery of gold from its sulfide concentrate.
-Golden Predator utilized EnviroLeach’s proprietary environmentally friendly technology in the SRU™ and demonstrated the ability to recover gold from a sulfide concentrate in an environmentally conscious and economically superior manner.
+One of Group 11’s founding companies, Golden Predator Mining Corp. (now Sabre Gold), developed a mobile batch Secondary Recovery Unit (SRU™) to replace the smelting process in the recovery of gold from its sulfide concentrate.
+Golden Predator (now Sabre Gold) utilized Envirometal’s proprietary environmentally friendly technology in the SRU™ and demonstrated the ability to recover gold from a sulfide concentrate in an environmentally conscious and economically superior manner.

 The mobile unit is scalable, portable and cost effective and requires a knowledgeable team to build and operate effectively.
 Efficiencies of the SRU™ were superior to cyanide with respect to recovery percentage and duration of leach.